syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 The datagrid provides the built-in support to sort one or more columns by setting the [SfDataGrid.allowSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowSorting.html) property to true.
 When sorting is applied, the datagrid automatically rearranges the data to match with the current sort criteria.
 When `SfDataGrid.allowSorting` is true, you can sort the data simply by tapping the column header.

-By default, the datagrid shows unsort icon on every column header to indicating the sorting is enabled in the respective column.
-After tapping on column header dtagrid shows a respective sort icon in the column header to indicating the sort direction.
+By default, the datagrid shows unsort icon on every column header to indicate the sorting is enabled in the respective column.
+When sorting is applied to columns, datagrid shows a respective sort icon in the column header to indicate the sort direction.

 ## Programmatic sorting